BerreNeyrinck/BerreNeyrinck/README.md

 ---

 What drives me:
-- Continuously learning — be it AI systems, new languages, backend systems and more.
+- Continuously learning, be it AI systems, new languages, backend systems and more.
 Kind of a must if you work in IT! :D
 - Building projects that solve real problems (even if getting to the solution means hitting a brick wall for weeks)
 - Collaborating internationally and contributing to meaningful work around the world